valda-z/funcapp-hackathon/Machine_Learning/README.md

 You can use those above and/or change with your values to reflect changes and to see if you would have survived the Titanic voyage.

 When you hit Run (or Save and Run) you should see also the response which is the prediction for your particular parameters.
+Result values:
+- Survived - IGNORE THIS - dummy column just for compatibility
+- Scored Labels - prediction if the passenger survived (1) or not (0)
+- Probabilities - classification probability from alghorithm

 Output:
 ```json